Secret Menu Options at Popular Chains You Never Knew

-The menus at your favorite chains may seem set-in-stone, but many people fail to realize that their food orders can easily be tailored!
-As long as you're cool with straying from your uber low-maintenance customer status, it's possible to beat restaurant boredom with secret menu items.
-Read on to discover 30 secret menu items and meal alterations from your favorite fast-food and fast-casual chains.
+The menus at your favorite chains may seem set-in-stone, but many people fail to realize that their food orders can easily be tailored.
+As long as you're cool with straying from your low-maintenance customer status, it's possible to beat restaurant boredom with secret menu items.
+Read on to discover the best meal alterations from your favorite fast-food and fast-casual chains.

 Chick-fil-A: Spicy Char